fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Surah 37:139-148 retells the full story of Yunus:

-    So also was Yunus among those sent (by Us).
+    "So also was Yunus among those sent (by Us).
     When he ran away (like a slave from captivity) to the ship (fully) laden, He (agreed to) cast lots, and he was condemned.